How Biometric Voter Registration Prevents Fraud and Ensures Fair Elections

 Biometric Voter Registration (BVR) is a powerful tool in combating electoral fraud, ensuring that elections are transparent and credible.
 Here are the key mechanisms through which BVR prevents fraud:

-- Eliminating Duplicate Registrations
+• Eliminating Duplicate Voter Registrations with Biometric Technology

 Duplicate voter registrations are a common method of electoral fraud.
 With BVR:

-- Biometric data such as fingerprints and facial scans are compared across the voter database using advanced deduplication algorithms.
+• Biometric data such as fingerprints and facial scans are compared across the voter database using advanced deduplication algorithms.

-- Any duplicate entries are flagged and removed, ensuring that each voter is registered only once.
+• Any duplicate entries are flagged and removed, ensuring that each voter is registered only once.

 For example, countries like Kenya have successfully used biometric systems to remove duplicate voters from their electoral rolls, enhancing the credibility of their elections.